Rapid climate change - a global process

 Mountain plants already respond to climate warming

-Increases in alpine species richness have been reported from the Alps (Hofer, 1992; Grabherr et al., 1994, 2001; Bahn & Körner, 2003; Erschbamer et al., 2011; Wipf et al., 2013) and from Scandinavia (Odland et al., 2010).
-Studies reporting population declines such as from the southern Scandes (Klanderud & Birks, 2003), Rocky Mountains (Lesica, 2014), and from the central Alps (Pauli et al., 2007) are far less common.
-The latter two were based on species abundance data from permanetwont plots and show declines of the most cold-adapted species.
-The first pan-European GLORIA resurvey study showed a widespread thermophilisation process in alpine vegetation (i.e., declines of cold-adapted and/or a concurrent expansion of more warmth-demanding species) already after a period of only seven years (Gottfried et al., 2012).
+Increases in alpine species richness have been reported from the Alps (Hofer, 1992; Grabherr et al., 1994, 2001; Bahn & Körner, 2003; Erschbamer et al., 2011; Wipf et al., 2013) and from Scandinavia (Odland et al., 2010) and from the eastern Himalayas ( Salick et al. 2019).
+A pan-European study using baseline and resurvey data of historic study summits as well as from GLORIA sites showed that the rate of increases in species richness has accelerated during recent decades and was strikingly synchronous with rising temperatures ( Steinbauer et al. 2018).
+A comparison of vegetation records from before 1970 with recent ones from nearby localities with the same topography and elevation showed that upper, optimum as well as lower range margins of species are shifting faster the lower they were situated historically ( Rumpf et al., 2018), which is expected to result in a rapid shrinkage of alpine land.
+Studies reporting population declines such as from the southern Scandes (Klanderud & Birks, 2003), Rocky Mountains (Lesica, 2014), and from the central Alps (Pauli et al., 2007, Steinbauer et al. 2020) are far less common.
+The latter three were based on species abundance data from permanent plots and show declines of the most cold-adapted species.
+The first pan-European GLORIA resurvey study showed a widespread thermophilisation process in alpine vegetation (i.e., declines of cold-adapted and/or a concurrent expansion of more warmth-demanding species) already after a period of only seven years (Gottfried et al., 2012) and observations in the central Alps over the 20-years timespan showed increasing rates of thermophilisation ( Lamprecht et al. 2018).
 These observations strongly suggest that alpine vegetation and the distribution limits of its species do respond rather rapidly to climate change despite the long-lived and slow-growing nature of most alpine plants.

 Much uncertainty remains - the scarcity of baseline records